top of page

 BCAB Paddlesport Instructor Assessment

 The Paddlesport Instructor Assessment is part of the training process, and Instructor Tutors will aim to make it relaxed and enjoyable.
-Participants choose to be assessed on either a Canoe, Kayak or Paddleboard during their training, but the qualification applies to all 3 disciplines.
+Participants choose to be assessed on either a Canoe, Kayak, or Paddleboard during their training, but the qualification applies to all 3 disciplines.

-As this qualification applies to multiple watercrafts, it will be up to your employer to determine what standards should be met for teaching in additional crafts.
+As this qualification applies to multiple watercraft, it will be up to your employer to determine what standards should be met for teaching in additional crafts.
 This may mean doing an in-house competency check or taking a discipline-specific Personal Performance Award.
 You do not need to retake the full Paddlesport Instructor Training for each watercraft.

 How Does the BCAB Paddlesport Instructor Assessment Work?

 For most participants, assessment takes place continually throughout the 2-day training course.
-You will be required to demonstrate competence in the following 3 areas:

 1. Professional Standards